-It is imperative that any insurance claims are settled and your property is repaired as soon as possible so that your business can resume normal operations.
+It is imperative that any insurance claims are settled and your property is repaired as soon as possible.
+Your business needs resume normal operations!
 The longer your business is closed the more income you stand to lose.
 Public Loss Adjusters understand this and work with the urgency you require whilst maintaining complete professionalism.
 Our business claims managers will help ensure you are back up and running in the shortest time possible.

 Not only can we offer our loss adjusting services at no cost to you*, we will keep the pressure on your insurers to make sure that there are no hold ups with any ongoing insurance claims.
-As soon as we get approval from your insurer we can recommend one of our preferred nationwide building contractors to reinstate your commercial property and get you back in business.
+As soon as we get approval from your insurer we can recommend one of our preferred nationwide building contractors.
+They will help to reinstate your commercial property and get you back in business.

 Ensure The Insurance Policy Has Your Business Covered

-In order to restore your property after a disastrous event, you must have taken out an insurance policy prior to the event.
+In order to restore your property, you must have taken out an insurance policy prior to the event.
 You never know when fire, flood or a different source of damage will occur.
 Due to this ensure your business is covered by insurance at the earliest opportunity.
 After paying your insurance premiums year after year it is now time to make a claim.
-Will your insurance provider be so forthcoming with you now that you need them to fulfill the services you have been paying for?
+Will your insurance provider be so forthcoming now you need them to fulfill the services you’ve paid for?

-The bad news is that without our help, you could now have to endure a lengthy insurance claims process whilst trying to support yourself financially, not to mention any of your employees that are relying on a wage to support their families.
+The bad news is that without our help, you could have to endure a lengthy insurance claims process.
+All this on top of trying to support yourself financially!
+Not to mention any of your employees that are relying on a wage to support their families.

 Insurance Claims Process

-After a loss adjuster has been appointed your insurer will then present you with an offer which they believe is reasonable.
-However what they think is reasonable may be a long way off the financial settlement you consider to be acceptable to cover your losses and repair your property to its pre-loss condition.
+After a loss adjuster has been appointed your insurer may present you with an offer which they believe is reasonable.
+However what they think is reasonable may be a long way off the financial settlement you consider to be acceptable.
+It may not be enough to cover your losses and repair your property to its pre-loss condition.